litejs/date-format-lite/README.md

 - **o**     - ISO-8601 year number.
 This has the same value as YYYY, except that if the ISO week number (W) belongs to the previous or next year, that year is used instead

+### Notes

+- If no UTC relation information is given with a time representation, the time is assumed to be in local time.
+- If the time is in UTC, add a Z directly after the time without a space.

 ### Browser Support